dadam1026/Recommendation-System/README.md

 Model Evaluation & Results
 ----------------------------
+* The tool works best searching for restaurants native to Bangalore, India
 * The tools is generating very successful results because it is finding similar type of restaurants to the input:

     1) If a cafe is inputted, the recommendations are cafes